rsobon/TestableCode/README.md

 - NuGet: Moq, Fluent Assertions

 Conclusion?
+- Tests no longer require to write physical file to hard drive.
+Instead mocks can be set up to return what we need.
 - Poor-man’s injection via new keyword
-- Method ImportPokemonCommand does not have single responsibility
+- Method `ImportPokemon` in `ImportPokemonCommand` does not have single responsibility

 ## Example 4